NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 def refl_coeff_meep(pol: Polarization, theta: float, L: float) -> complex:
-    """Computes the reflection coefficient of a TIR mode using mode decomposition.
+    """Returns the complex reflection coefficient of a TIR mode computed using mode decomposition.

     Args:
         pol: polarization of the incident planewave (S or P).
         theta: angle of the incident planewave (radians).
         L: position of the mode monitor relative to the flat interface.
-0 is interface position.
     """
+    if theta < math.asin(n2 / n1):
+        raise ValueError(f"incident angle of {math.degrees(theta):.2f}° is "
+                         f"not a total internal reflected mode.")

     resolution = 50.0

     # cell size is arbitrary